 - Do you feel confident and secure in sending a sext?

 - How would you feel if a naked image of you were to appear on social media?

-- If you’re on a webcam, your session could be recorded without your knowledge
+- Video calls and skype sessions could be recorded without your knowledge

 Sexting and the law

 Remember, if you are under 18, a sexual image of you will be considered child exploitation material.
 This means that you and the person you send it too could be in some very serious trouble.

 Having a sexual picture or video of someone under 18 years of age, and sending that picture to other people, is illegal and can lead to criminal prosecution.
 Penalties can include jail time, a fine, and being added to the sex offenders register for at least two and a half years.